-A Principal at KPF, James is responsible for the firmwide strategy and management of digital technologies, coordinating and connecting KPF’s six, international offices.
-His responsibilities include information and knowledge management strategies, design and business software applications, advanced modeling and visualization, and the global KPF network, hardware and infrastructure, and technology governance.
-Foremost is the alignment of digital practice methods with KPF’s design and analysis approach.
+His responsibilities include information and knowledge management, design and business software applications, advanced modeling and visualization, the global KPF network, hardware and infrastructure, and technology governance.
+He also oversees the internal teams responsible for digital practice, applied research, urban analytics, and environmental performance, among others.

-Focused on engaging research in the design process, James is essential to keeping KPF a leader in implementing exceptional and appropriate digital practice technologies.
-He has developed firm-wide strategies for more efficient fabrication techniques, custom applications and software, knowledge management, and expanding the role of “smart building” technologies in design.
-Clients are currently exploring opportunities to integrate KPF-generated building data into building systems and operations.
+Focused on engaging research in the design process, James is essential to keeping KPF a leader in implementing exceptional digital practice technologies.
+He has developed global methods for more efficient fabrication techniques, custom applications and software, and expanding the role of “smart building” technologies in design.
+Looking to the future, James is helping many of KPF’s clients explore opportunities to integrate KPF-generated building data into building ecosystems and operations.

-Passionate about technology and architecture, James’ expertise has informed his teaching at Parsons School of Design, and prompted him to lead various committees, provide various interviews, and author several articles.
-His work has been featured in the AIA Handbook of Professional Practice, 13th Ed., Architectural Record, Cisco’s ‘Connected Real Estate’, the New York Times, Design Intelligence and Metropolis.
-He has also been a speaker and panelist for AIA conferences, Build Boston, Cisco LIVE, Businessweek TV, the Design Futures Council, among others.
+Passionate about technology and architecture, James’ unique role has informed his teaching at Parsons School of Design, and prompted him to lead various committees and author several articles.
+His work has been featured in the AIA Handbook of Professional Practice, Architectural Record, Cisco’s ‘Connected Real Estate’, the New York Times, Design Intelligence and Metropolis.
+He has also been a speaker and panelist for AIA conferences, Build Boston, Cisco LIVE, Businessweek TV, and the Design Futures Council, among others.